UtrechtUniversity/getting-started/README.md

 ## Resources

 ### Creating Repositories
-As soon as you have authenticated with solisID using the steps outlined above you will have permission to create Repositories in the [UU GitHub organization](https://github.com/UtrechtUniversity).
+As soon as you have authenticated with your SolisID using the steps outlined above you will have permission to create Repositories in the [UU GitHub organization](https://github.com/UtrechtUniversity).
 View [GitHub Documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) for instructions on how to create a repository.

 ### Creating Teams
 Create teams to organize your team or project repositories.
-As soon as you have authenticated with solisID using the steps outlined above you will have permission to create teams in the [UU GitHub organization](https://github.com/UtrechtUniversity).
+As soon as you have authenticated with your SolisID using the steps outlined above you will have permission to create teams in the [UU GitHub organization](https://github.com/UtrechtUniversity).
 View [GitHub Documentation](https://docs.github.com/en/organizations/organizing-members-into-teams) for instructions on how to create a team.
 Invite your team as a collaborator on a repository to make the repository appear on the Team overview page.

 ### Inviting colleagues
 When you create a repository or team, you will automatically have permission to invite collaborators.
-When you [invite](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team) a UU colleague to a team they will automatically receive an invitation to join the UU github organization.
+When you [invite](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team) a UU colleague to a team they will automatically receive an invitation to join the UU GitHub organization.
 When you want to invite a UU colleague to a repository without using GitHub teams, the colleague should first become a member of the organization via the Getting Started steps above.
 When your colleague is a member you can invite your colleague to collaborate on repositories.

 ### Inviting external collaborators
 Invite non-UU collaborators or UU students as outside collaborator to repositories: [GitHub Documentation](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/adding-outside-collaborators-to-repositories-in-your-organization).
 Be responsible on inviting outside collaborators.
 Only invite them to repositories they need access to.

 ### Transferring existing repositories to UtrechtUniversity
-Migrate a repository to the UU Github organization by mirroring the repository ([instructions](https://docs.github.com/en/enterprise-server@3.1/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository#mirroring-a-repository)). :warning: Do NOT use the "Transfer ownership" option in your repository settings to transfer a repository to UtrechtUniversity as you will lose admin rights for the repository.
+Migrate a repository to the UU GitHub organization by mirroring the repository ([instructions](https://docs.github.com/en/enterprise-server@3.1/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository#mirroring-a-repository)). :warning: Do NOT use the "Transfer ownership" option in your repository settings to transfer a repository to UtrechtUniversity as you will lose admin rights for the repository.

 ### GitHub actions limits
 GitHub Actions minutes and storage are unlimited for public repositories.
-Whenever possible use public repositories if you are using GitHub Actions.
+Whenever possible, use public repositories if you are using GitHub Actions.
 There are monthly limits for using GitHub actions in private repos on an organization level. **If this limit is reached GitHub action minutes will be disabled for private repos for the remaining part of the month**.

-### GitHub apps and Third party access
+### GitHub apps and Third-party access
 The following applications are approved for usage in the Organization:

 - [Zenodo](https://zenodo.org/)